hi-imAndy/knowledge-space-theory-with-dnn/README.md

 # knowledge-space-theory-with-dnn
-Using Deep Neural Networks in order to create knowledge spaces (Knowledge Base Theory).
+Using Deep Neural Networks in order to create knowledge spaces (Knowledge Space Theory).